The source code for OpenGHG is available on GitHub.

 When working on your feature it is important to write tests to ensure that it

 does what is expected and doesn’t break any existing functionality.
-Tests
+All code added to the

 tests directory, creating an appropriately